-OR's B1 rating reflects the company's strategic importance to Reykjavik and the country, given that it provides essential utility services to more than 50% of Iceland's population.
+OR's B1 rating reflects the company's strategic importance to Reykjavik and the country, given that it provides essential utility services to more than 70% of Iceland's population.
 The regulated activities account for around 61% of OR's revenues, although OR's rating also factors in the company's exposure to unregulated operations under long-term take-or-pay contracts with aluminium smelters.
-The rating is constrained by: (i) OR's high financial leverage (FFO/debt of 6.2% as of year-end 2011); (ii) currency risk; (iii) vulnerability to increases in funding costs in the event of higher interest rates; (iv) exposure to aluminium prices; and (v) limited financial flexibility with regard to liquidity, given the very substantial debt amount (ISK235 billion (US\$1.9 billion) as of end Q1 2012) and the lack of depth in the domestic financial market.
+The rating is constrained by: (1) OR's high financial leverage; (2) currency risk; (3) vulnerability to increases in funding costs in the event of higher interest rates; (4) exposure to aluminium prices; and (5) limited financial flexibility with regard to liquidity, given the very substantial debt amount (ISK223 billion (US\$1.8 billion) as of end Q3 2012) and the lack of depth in the domestic financial market.

-The assigned B1 rating of OR incorporates an uplift of two notches, reflecting a view on the likelihood of support from OR's owners.
+The assigned B1 rating of OR incorporates an uplift of two notches from its fundamental credit quality, reflecting a view on the likelihood of support from OR's owners.